YanDawei101/WiFi_device_fingerprint/README.md

 # WiFi_device_fingerprint
 Datasets and codes for extracting nonlinear phase errors as WiFi devices fingerprints based on CSIs (Channel State Information).
 All data is collected at 2.4GHz OFDM wireless signal.
+Please cite our paper if you find it useful:
+Yan D, Yan Y, Yang P, et al. Real-Time Identification of Rogue WiFi Connections in the Wild[J].
+IEEE Internet of Things Journal, 2022, 10(7): 6042-6058.

 Dataset I
 ===